 The series was put together in just five weeks to fill a gap in the schedules.
 Andrew Cruikshank said; “It was very rushed at first and nobody ever noticed that Dr Cameron’s room at Arden House didn’t have a window”.

 Bill Simpson was plucked from reading the news with Scottish ITV in Glasgow.
 Like Dr Finlay, he was an ex-farmer and hailed from the Ayrshire fishing village of Dunure, almost an exact replica of Tannochbrae.
 In fact, the prodigal son returned to Dunure to film an episode in the series.

 The BBC took great pains to maintain period detail in the series and there was a surprisingly large amount of location footage, clearly shot in rural Scotland.
 This helped create a realistic setting for the stories as well as provide a sense of isolation.
-The outside world, away from provincial Tannochbrae, was a distant and often unpleasant place.

 The daily medical needs of a sleepy lowland community between the wars proved hugely successful with viewers and Dr Finlay’s Casebook was a Sunday evening must for millions of viewers during the 1960s.

 During the final season, the inhabitants of the Arden House surgery also appeared on radio, where they carried on dispensing common sense and rubbing ointment for a further seven years.

 The show made stars of the dapper Bill Simpson, veteran actor Andrew Cruickshank and Barbara Mullen.